 - 1.1 These Academic Regulations were introduced in September 2006 and apply to all taught courses at all levels leading to an Anglia Ruskin award, including courses offered in collaboration with an approved Associate College and BTEC awards conferred under Anglia Ruskin University's Licence Agreement with Pearson Education Ltd (Edexcel).
 They also apply, where appropriate, to students registered for taught modules for which credit is awarded on successful completion but which by themselves do not lead to an Anglia Ruskin award.
 Such students are known as Associate Students or Visiting Students (see Regulation 2.31 for a definition of these terms). - 1.2 Separate Regulations apply to Anglia Ruskin University's research degrees including professional doctorates, higher doctorates and honorary degrees.
 The Research Degrees Regulations are available at www.aru.ac.uk/researchregs. - 1.3 Anglia Ruskin University's Academic Regulations are the definitive statement over all other Anglia Ruskin University documents of the regulatory framework for courses leading to an Anglia Ruskin taught award at all levels.
 They are legally binding.
 In the unlikely event of any discrepancy between the Academic Regulations and any other Anglia Ruskin publication, the Academic Regulations take precedence and are applied in all cases.
 They have been approved by the Senate and are reviewed annually by the Senate.
-This twelfth edition of the Academic Regulations was approved by the Senate on 12th June 2019. - 1.4 All taught courses leading to an Anglia Ruskin award are required to adhere to these Academic Regulations, unless the Senate has agreed otherwise. - 1.5 Under the provisions of Anglia Ruskin University's Articles of Government, the Senate is responsible for Anglia Ruskin University's academic standards.
-Throughout these Academic Regulations all references to "Anglia Ruskin University" in the context of setting or maintaining academic standards should be understood to signify the Senate in the exercise of its responsibility for these matters. - 1.6 The Senate has established an Academic Regulations Subcommittee which, through the Senate's Education Committee and Academic Standards & Quality Committee, is responsible for the day-to-day operation of the Academic Regulations and rules on issues of interpretation and/or ambiguity that may arise from time to time and between meetings of the Senate.
-The Subcommittee is responsible for proposing any amendments to the Academic Regulations to the Senate in June of each year. - 1.7 Anglia Ruskin University's Academic Regulations take full account of the UK Quality Code developed by the QAA to define and maintain academic standards in UK higher education.
+This thirteenth edition of the Academic Regulations was approved by the Senate on 17th June 2020. - 1.4 All taught courses leading to an Anglia Ruskin award are required to adhere to these Academic Regulations, unless the Senate has agreed otherwise.
+A separate bespoke set of regulations has been approved by the Senate for ARU's provision delivered in partnership with the Metropolitan Police Service and these are presented as Appendix 1.